gevuong/Developer-Projects/Backend_Projects/residents_addresses/README.md

 Create a simple Rails project to model the relationships between people and houses.
 By the end of this project, each Person will live in a house and each House will have an address.
 You will be able to call House.residents and get a list of the people that live in that House.
 You will also be able to call Person.house and get the House that that Person lives in.

+**ApplicationRecord will act as an intermediary class that we use to extend our model classes with ActiveRecord::Base.**

 Things you may want to cover:
 * Ruby version
 ```